socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-13-JSX.md

     </div>

 [VO]
-JSX is a markup language, and it looks kind of like HTML, but really it's a way of writing DOM manipulating javascript in a concise and declarative manner.
+JSX is a markup language, and it looks kind of like HTML, but really it's a way of writing DOM-manipulating javascript in a concise and declarative manner.

 [SC]